skkinlive/torch/README.md

     * If you supply a single object rather than an array of objects, the module will treat it as an array of one item,  (a light source with a single "on" state, the most common condition), and `states` will default to 2.

 * The `aliases` property lets you specify alternate names for existing sources.
 Each entry has a key and a value:
-  * The key is the name of the existing source that the alias will duplicate.
+  * The key is the new name of the source .
-  * The value is the name of the new source as a string.
+  * The value is the name (as a string) of the existing source being duplicated.
   * The source you duplicate with a new name can either be one of the predefined sources or one of the sources from the same user settings.

 ### Determining your system's id, topology, and quantity